-2.1.
-On 15 March 2020, given the magnitude and severity of the COVID-19 outbreak which had been declared a global pandemic by the World Health Organisation (WHO) and classified as a national disaster by the Head of the National Disaster Management Centre, the Minister of Co-operative Governance and Traditional Affairs ("COGTA") declared a State of National Disaster in the Republic of South Africa which declaration was published in Government Notice No. 313 of Government Gazette No. 430096.
+2.1 On 15 March 2020, given the magnitude and severity of the COVID-19 outbreak which had been declared a global pandemic by the World Health Organisation ("WHO") and classified as a national disaster by the Head of the National Disaster Management Centre, the Minister of Co-operative Governance and Traditional Affairs ("COGTA") declared a State of National

-- 2.2.
-On 18 March 2020 the Minister of COGTA issued regulations ("Disaster Management Regulations") published in Government Notice No. 318 of Government Gazette No. 43107, regarding the steps necessary to prevent an escalation of the disaster or to alleviate, contain and minimize the effects of the disaster.
+- Disaster in the Republic of South Africa which declaration was published in Government Notice No. 313 of Government Gazette No. 430096. - 2.2 On 18 March 2020 the Minister of COGTA issued regulations ("Disaster Management Regulations") published in Government Notice No. 318 of Government Gazette No. 43107, regarding the steps necessary to prevent an escalation of the disaster or to alleviate, contain and minimize the effects of the disaster.
 These regulations were made in terms of section 27(2) of the Disaster Management Act.
-Paragraph 10(6) of the Disaster Management Regulations authorised the Minister of Trade, Industry and Competition to, inter alia, issue directions to protect consumers from excessive, unfair, unreasonable or unjust pricing of goods and services during the national state of disaster. - 2.3.
-On 19 March 2020 the Minister of Trade, Industry and Competition published the Consumer Protection Regulations.
-The purpose of the Consumer Protection Regulations is to promote concerted conduct to prevent an escalation of the national disaster and to alleviate, contain and minimise the effects of the national disaster and to protect consumers and customers from unconscionable, unfair, unreasonable, unjust or improper commercial practices during the national disaster. - 2.4.
-In relation to excessive pricing, the Consumer Protection Regulations states the following: - "4.
+Paragraph 10(6) of the Disaster Management Regulations authorised the Minister of Trade, Industry and Competition to, inter alia, issue directions to protect consumers from excessive, unfair, unreasonable or unjust pricing of goods and services during the national state of disaster. - 2.3 On 19 March 2020 the Minister of Trade, Industry and Competition published the Consumer Protection Regulations.
+The purpose of the Consumer Protection Regulations is to promote concerted conduct to prevent an escalation of the national disaster and to alleviate, contain and minimise the effects of the national disaster and to protect consumers and customers from unconscionable, unfair, unreasonable, unjust or improper commercial practices during the national disaster. - 2.4 In relation to excessive pricing, the Consumer Protection Regulations states the following: - "4.
 Excessive Pricing. - 4.1.
-In terms of section 8(1) of the Competition Act a dominant firm may not charge an excessive price to the detriment of consumers or customers.
+In terms of section 8(1) of the Competition Act a dominant firm may not charge an excessive price to the detriment of consumers or customers. - 4.2.
+In terms of section 8(3)(f) of the Competition Act during any period of the national disaster, a material price increase of a good or service contemplated in Annexure A which - is a relevant and critical factor for determining whether the price is excessive or unfair and indicates prima facie that the price is excessive or unfair."

-- 4.2.
-In terms of section 8(3)(f) of the Competition Act during any period of the national disaster, a material price increase of a good or service contemplated in Annexure A which - 4.1.1. does not correspond to or is not equivalent to the increase in the cost of providing that good or service; or - 4.1.2. increases in net margin or mark-up on that good or service above the average margin or mark-up for that good or service in the three-month period prior to 1 March 2020.
+- 4.1.1.does not correspond to or is not equivalent to the increase in the cost of providing that good or service; or - 4.1.2. increases in net margin or mark-up on that good or service above the average margin or mark-up for that good or service in the three-month period prior to 1 March 2020.